 Special feature: Easily understand air pollution

-outdoor fireplace that gives off a big smoke synonymous with air pollution
+outdoor fireplace which gives off heavy smoke synonymous with air pollution

-Welcome to our comprehensive report on air pollution.
+Welcome to our complete file on air pollution.

 At R-PUR, we are convinced that a global understanding of air pollution would make it possible to change mentalities more quickly.

-We are therefore keen to explain just what air pollution is, what causes it, and what you can do to protect yourself from it.
+We are therefore keen to explain simply what air pollution is, what causes it, and what you can do to protect yourself from it.

 You can also discover our R-PUR anti-pollution mask solution to effectively protect you from air pollution.